 Over millions of years, these reptiles, and many of the marine birds that also alighted on these volcanic isles adapted to their environment.
 In the words of Charles Darwin – in fact, the sub-title to the first edition of On The Origin of Species their survival followed the principle of – the Preservation of Favoured Races in the Struggle for Life.

-Thus a land tortoise that began a little bigger than your foot grew to the length of six-year-old child; a cormorant became flightless as it gained an advantage by fishing underwater rather than flying; one species of finch arrived and adapted to its environment to such an extent that there are today 13 species; and a mutation of a land iguana whose offspring were good swimmers thrived and reproduced, creating the marine iguana, unique to the Islands.
+Thus a land tortoise that began a little bigger than your foot grew to the length of the six-year-old child; a cormorant became flightless as it gained an advantage by fishing underwater rather than flying; one species of finch arrived and adapted to its environment to such an extent that there are today 13 species; and a mutation of a land iguana whose offspring were good swimmers thrived and reproduced, creating the marine iguana, unique to the Islands.
 Flora too, mutated and adapted.
 The scalesia tree, for example, which reaches heights of a good 10 meters (30 feet) in the highlands of some islands, is from the same family as the diminutive daisy.

 The Galapagos are special because we, in our wisdom, have decided to protect them as such.
 Long may we continue to be so sapiens.